CiscoDevNet/OpenDaylight-Openflow-App/README.md

 ![](https://github.com/CiscoDevNet/OpenDaylight-Openflow-App/blob/Vagrant-setup/Vagrant/img/OFM%20check.png)

-Figure 2 Main OFM panel
+*Figure 2 Main OFM panel*
 From this panel the user can now navigate to the desired function.

 The first function the user might want to engage is flow deployment.Figure 3 depicts OFM flow management function.

 ![](https://github.com/CiscoDevNet/OpenDaylight-Openflow-App/blob/Vagrant-setup/Vagrant/img/flow%20management.png)

-Figure 3 OFM Flow Management panel
+*Figure 3 OFM Flow Management panel*

+And finally the user might want to gather stats from the OF devices as depicted in figure 4

 ![](https://github.com/CiscoDevNet/OpenDaylight-Openflow-App/blob/Vagrant-setup/Vagrant/img/statistics.png)

-Figure 4 shows the OFM stats screen
+*Figure 4 shows the OFM stats screen*

+A key objective of SDN in general and enabled in open source by ODL is network abstraction thus simplify network operations.
+Instead of cubersome per-device configuration and managment, we provide a web browser user interface that operators use to manage openflow networks and deivces.
+OFM is that application.